Living Water: 75 years of water research at UNSW

 Living Water Oration Series: Celebrating Ronnie Harding

-This talk will reflect on the pioneering work of Associate Professor Ronnie Harding, and how her legacy continues to influence interdisciplinary environmental studies.
+This talk reflected on the pioneering work of Associate Professor Ronnie Harding, and how her legacy continues to influence interdisciplinary environmental studies.
 This is one of a series of talks that recognises and celebrates past and present pioneers of water research at UNSW.

 Image: Associate Professor Ronnie Harding, founder and Director of Institute of Environmental Studies at UNSW (c2002).
 UNSW Archives.
 S2820/1710.